 So if someone wants you to hear “their truth”, it’s because they want to be known and accepted, past and all.
 And in some instances, you might want to know about your partners’ sexual past for health-related reasons.

 But I also believe that how much we disclose of our sexual past and when we disclose it should reflect the existing level of honest communication and closeness in the relationship.

-But in being honest, don’t get too excited and get into unnecessary details or insist that the person hear you out so that he/she can love you unconditionally.
-Blubbering too much too soon, or and insisting on the details of someone’s else most intimate sexual experiences shows sexual insecurity and immaturity in the EQ department.
-And that it can get a little creepy!
+But in being honest, don’t get too excited and get into unnecessary details or insist that the person hear you out so that they can love you unconditionally.
+Blubbering too much too soon, or insisting that someone hear the the details of your most intimate sexual experiences shows sexual immaturity.
+It is also a little creepy!

-If the love between you is strong enough, your boy/girlfriend or partner will find it within him/herself to look past your past.
-But there is also the possibility that he/she will change his/her mind about you after hearing about your past.
+If the love between you is strong enough, your significant other or partner will find it within themselves to look past your past.
+But there is also the possibility that they will change their mind about you after hearing about your past.
 That is something the other person has to deal with.
 Different people process “difficult” information in different ways.

 If you are the person who wants to know, make sure before you go there that you can “handle the truth!”

 What you might find out may cause you to look at the person you love differently.
 It may even change the way you feel about them.

 Some people have told me they fight with the urge to “get even” and sleep with as many men or women.
 These feelings of hurt, jealousy and insecurity have nothing to do with the other person or how many sexual partners they’ve had, these are your issues you have to deal with.

 So ask what you want to know and let go.